Measuring more than 40 acres, the Guatemala City dump is one of the largest open-air landfills in Central America.

 In 2012, the Guatemalan Ministry of Education welcomed our proposal to operate an independent, accredited full-day school.

-Today, over 600 students, ranging in age from 3 to 21 years, are enrolled at Safe Passage.
-Nearly 70 parents and grandparents participate in adult education and 140 mothers are members of Creamos.
+Today, over 500 students, ranging in age from 3 to 21 years, are enrolled at Safe Passage.
+Nearly 70 parents and grandparents participate in adult education.

 We’ve come a long way from our early days when Hanley began teaching eager children in the small church across from the garbage dump.